cs480x-22c/a2-DataVis-5Ways/README.md

 Summary
 ---

-For Assignment 2 in CS480X
+For Assignment 2 in CS480X I decided to go with the following three libraries and two graphing tools:

+1. d3 HTML and Javascript
+2. Jupyter Notebook Python Plotly
+3. R + ggplot2
+4. Flourish
+5. Vega-Lite

 -   **Miles Gregg**